Last Updated on July 8, 2018 by Irene Seto

 I workout pretty regularly doing a mix of cardio and weights so I was pretty stoked to try out a new group fitness class at CrushCamp and also give the SkillMills a spin for myself.
 The workout room is split between a row of SkillMills along the mirror and a line up of benches for floor work.
 Tagging on and off with a partner, I found myself running like a madwoman through a series of sprint intervals on the SkillMill.
 I loved that I could control the intensity by changing up the resistance as needed and once you gave it a go for a few minutes, you got used to the SkillMill pretty quickly.
 During the floor sequences I found myself doing everything from arm rows to burpies to push-ups.
 When I said full body workout, I wasn’t kidding.
 The class was over before I knew it and I had that awesome post-workout burn.

 If you’re looking for a fun and balanced workout for 2018, CrushCamp is the place to be.
-Classes are available daily at a variety of times with drop-in rates and monthly pricing to choose from.
+Classes are available daily at a variety of times with drop-in fitness class rates and monthly pricing to choose from.
 Introductory pricing is now on so make sure to check the CrushCamp website for the latest offers.
 Go crush it!